Carroll County, Ohio Demographics 2026

 Economy, Income & Housing

 The median household income in Carroll County is $64,675.
 This is 7% lower than the state median of $69,680.
-Compared to the national median of $78,538, household income here is 18% lower.
+It is also 18% lower than the national median of $78,538.
 The poverty rate stands at 12.5%.
 This is 6% lower than the state poverty rate of 13.2%.
 The unemployment rate is 3.9%.
 This is 19% lower than the state rate of 4.9%.
 The median home value is $174,500.
 Housing costs are 12% lower than the state median of $199,200.
 With a home-value-to-income ratio of just 2.7x, Carroll County is one of the most affordable housing markets in the area.
 78.0% of occupied housing units are owner-occupied.
 This homeownership rate is 16% higher than the state average of 67.0%.

 Race & Ethnicity